rowanmoul/ArchSecureDualBoot/README.md

 #### Create Wilcard Policy with the authorization key

 Finally, we can create the wildcard policy!
 Start by opening a trial authorization session.
-A trial session is a session that can be used to create a policy digest, but not authorize access to anything.
+A trial session is a session that can be used to create a policy for later use, but not to authorize access to anything.

 ```Shell
 tpm2_startauthsession --hash-algorithm sha256 --session seal-wilcard-policy.session